 The bingo sites listed below all use Microgaming bingo software and operate on the Microgaming bingo network.
-The sites in the network share the same games and jackpots, meaning that the primary differences between the sites are the promotions and bonuses they offer, which are surmised in the table.
+All the sites in the network share the same games and jackpots, meaning that the primary differences from one site to another are the promotions and bonuses they offer.

 Microgaming bingo sites are notorious for giving away generous no deposit bonuses – allowing you to test out the games for free whilst still being able to win real money.
 All of the bingo sites also offer deposit bonuses for when you’re ready to put in some of your own money.

-As well as offering both 90 and 75 ball bingo, Microgaming powered bingo rooms also have access to a selection of excellent slot and table side games, some of which come with their own progressive jackpots.
+As well as offering both 90 and 75 ball bingo, Microgaming powered bingo rooms also have access to a selection of excellent slot and table games on the side, some of which come with their own progressive jackpots.

 Microgaming are one of the biggest software providers in the world, period.
-It will likely come as little surprise to hear that that whilst the company specialise in casino games, their bingo catalogue is one of the best in the industry.
-The company have managed to carve out a stellar reputation for themselves and over the years are the company that so many bingo providers crave to be a part of.
+It will likely come as little surprise to hear that that whilst the company specialise in casino games, their bingo library is one of the best in the industry.
+The company have managed to carve out a stellar reputation for themselves over the years and so many bingo providers are keen to work with them.

-The company were started in the Isle of Man in 1994 and formed one of the first online casinos in the world.
-Even though Microgaming began as a casino, it’s the been the software development side of the platform that’s seen the companies success continue to rise.
-They are famed for having one of the biggest selection of bingo games to choose from an also offering up more than 400 CiB (Casino in Bingo) side games to play for bingo users alone.
+Even though Microgaming began as a casino, it’s been the software development side of the business that has given the company most success.
+They are famed for having one of the biggest selections of bingo games and also offering up more than 400 CiB (Casino in Bingo) side games alone for bingo users to play.

 Game & Features

-The software comes complete with a huge range of games to choose from, including 90 ball, 75 ball, 75 ball variant, 75 ball classic, 75 ball pattern and speed bingo.
-The mix on offer means that they are almost unrivalled in what can be achieved by platforms that utilise their software.
+The software comes complete with a huge range of games to choose from, including 90 ball, 75 ball, 75 ball variant, 75 ball classic, 75 ball pattern, and speed bingo.
+The mix on offer means that they are almost unrivaled in what can potentially be achieved by platforms that utilise their software.

-A lot of the bingo games that are played are actually linked, in that you can play within several different rooms and across their network.
-Whilst this is great for bonuses, it allows punters from different bingo sites to interact with each other using their chat facility.
-This is one less thing that the bingo site needs to provide as this is built into the Microgaming software and is ideal for companies who are either starting out or just want to simply the features that they personally have to deal with.
+A lot of the bingo games that are played are actually linked, in that you can play in several different rooms across their network.
+Whilst this is great for bonuses, it also allows punters from different bingo sites to interact with each other using their chat facility.
+This is one less thing that the bingo site needs to provide as it is built into the Microgaming software, and is ideal for companies who are either just starting out or who need to limit the features that they personally have to deal with.

-As most of the games within Microgamings extensive catalogue have been designed in HTML5 this makes them fully functional on pretty much all mobile devices.
-Pretty much all of the branded games and also the majority of the day-to-day games can be accessed via your mobile.
+As most of the games from Microgaming’s extensive catalogue have been designed in HTML5, this makes them fully functional on pretty much any mobile device; all of the branded games and also the majority of the day-to-day games can be accessed via your mobile.

-Finally we want to highlight the use of Quickfire Bingo games, which are pretty much just your normal games but run much quicker.
-Games often take less than a minute and the software allows you to play multiple games at once, if you wish.
+Finally, we want to highlight the use of Quickfire Bingo games, which are similar to your normal games but run much more quickly.
+Games often take less than a minute and the software allows you to play multiple games at once if you wish.

 Microgaming call their side games CiB games, which means Casino in Bingo.
-With this you are going to be able to utilise over 400 titles in total, which is one of the biggest ranges of games in the industry.
+With this, you are going to be able to play over 400 non-bingo titles in total, which is one of the biggest collections of games in the industry.
 The games that you can access will range, but are predominantly made up of online slots.
 Some of the more popular games include Thunderstruck II and Jurassic Park.

 One thing that you will notice from these games is that they don’t include any of Microgamings extensive jackpot slots, with these only be accessible via the casino itself.
-You also wont be able to access their new games straight away as it often takes time for them to trickle down into the CiB games.
+You also won’t be able to access their new games straight away as it often takes time for them to trickle down into the CiB games category.

-Jackpot bingo games are on offer at Microgaming, with the stand out title being again, Immortal Romance.
-The range of games aren’t massive, but due to the high number of platforms that utilise the Microgaming software and the high volumes of players, the jackpot numbers will rise extremely quickly, often paying out well in excess of 7 figures.
+Jackpot bingo games are on offer at Microgaming, with the standout title being Immortal Romance as we mentioned earlier.
+The range of games isn’t massive, but due to the large number of platforms that utilise the Microgaming software and the high volume of players contributing to it, the progressive jackpot totals will rise extremely quickly, often paying out well in excess of 7 figures.

-Microgaming actually hold the record for the highest jackpot paid out at any bingo site, with on lucky player scooping a £5.88 million jackpot from just a 30p stake.
+Microgaming actually hold the record for the highest jackpot paid out at any bingo site ever, woneh on lucky player scooping a £5.88 million jackpot from just a 30p stake.

-Based in the Isle of Man, Microgaming sprung onto the scene in 1994 with one of the first online casinos in the world.
-They were often regarded as one of the pioneers in the online casino industry and have been at the forefront of online gaming ever since.
+Based on the Isle of Man, Microgaming sprung onto the scene in 1994 before the scene even existed; theirs was one of the first online casinos in the world.
+They were often regarded as one of the pioneers of the online casino industry and have been at the forefront of online gaming ever since.

-The company changed the way they operate a few years later, moving away from hosting their own games and casinos and into the world of software development, which is where you find them today.
-They boast to have the biggest range of casino, bingo and sports betting options of any of their competitors and they are used by some of the biggest gambling brands in the industry, such as Carmen Media Group, Fortune Lounge Group and 32 Red.
+The company changed the way they operated a few years later, moving away from hosting their own games and casinos and into the world of software development, which is where you still find them today.
+They boast the biggest range of casino, bingo, and sports betting options of any of their competitors and they are used by some of the biggest gambling brands in the industry, such as Carmen Media Group, Fortune Lounge Group, and 32 Red.

-Whilst the company started in casino, they probably were best known in the early days for their foray into online poker, running the poker network simply known as The Microgaming Poker Network (The MPN).
-Throughout the mid 2000’s the company rose to the top of the pile in terms of player numbers offering up never seen before graphics and the ability to play multiple poker tables at any one time.
+Whilst the company started in casino, they were probably best known in the early days for their foray into online poker, running a poker network known simply as The Microgaming Poker Network (The MPN).
+Throughout the mid-2000s the company rose to the top of the pile in terms of player numbers, offering up never seen before graphics and the ability to play multiple poker tables at the same time.

-But, it hasn’t all been plain sailing for the network as in 2008 the company announced that their licensee Tusk Investment Corporation Limited went into liquidation.
-This left tens of thousands of players high and dry when it came to funds they had in their accounts, and although the majority of players did eventually get some form of compensation, it left a bitter taste in the mouth of those who had used the software previously.
+It hasn’t all been plain sailing for the network, however, as in 2008 the company announced that their licensee Tusk Investment Corporation Limited went into liquidation.
+This left tens of thousands of players high and dry when it came to funds they had sitting in their accounts, and although the majority of players did eventually get some form of compensation, it left a bitter taste in the mouth for those who had used the software previously.

-Like all good companies though, they bounced back and with that managed to restore and rebuild their reputation in the behemoth of a brand that you see today.
+Like all good companies though, they bounced back and managed to restore and rebuild their reputation and become the behemoth of a brand that we know today.